ONSdigital/gptables/docs/getting_started/tutorial.md

     )
     ```

-### Table of contents
+## Table of contents sheet

-The description column in the table of contents can be customised by passing additional
+The description column in a table of contents can be customised by passing additional
 elements from the `GPTable` into the `contentsheet_options` parameter
 of `gptables.write_workbook()`.

 `contentsheet_options` can take `additional_elements`, such as `'subtitles'`, `'scope'`,
-`'source'`, or `'instructions'` to give more information about individual sheets within
+`'source'`, and `'instructions'` to give more information about individual sheets within
 the workbook:

 ```python